-1. The separate document titled "Job Description and Minimum Pay Scales" as agreed between the Company and the Union is hereby incorporated by reference in this contract.
+1. The separate document titled "2019 Job Descriptions, Tiers, and Minimum Pay Scales" as agreed between the Company and the Union, which shall be updated from time to time by mutual agreement of the parties, is hereby incorporated by reference in this contract.